adrianyorke/forbiddenplanet/README.md

 been implemented.
 If your database is not listed you many need to create your own Robot Framework library to implement Robot Framework keywords for testing or RPA scripts.
 If it is necessary to create your own library, please do consider sharing with the open source community by submitting a pull request.
-### 4.4 Review the Robot Framework test suites located in test folder
+### 4.4 Review Robot Framework test suites located in test folder
 Let's have a look at the [test](https://github.com/franz-see/Robotframework-Database-Library/tree/master/test) folder and explore some of the test suites available.
 ### 4.5 Why SQLite?